50% Off Tires

-15% off 2 select tires when scheduled for installation on PepBoys.com and installation is completed between 9/14/14 through 9/28/14 Use promotional code PBY15 at checkout to receive discount OR click here to print this in store coupon and present at time of installation.
-Cannot be combined with any other offer, coupon or rebate.
+Save 50% off 2 tires with the purchase of 2 tires at regular price when scheduled for installation on PepBoys.com and installation is completed between 3/22/15 and 3/28/15.
+Cannot be combined with any other offer, coupon or rebate, except manufacturer's rebate.
 Valid on select in stock tires only, those tires for which discount is available will be identified in search results, all other tires and special order tires are excluded from this offer.
-Requires purchase of road hazard warranty and tire installation package which includes valve stems or TPMS reseal kit and balancing.
+Requires purchase of road hazard warranty and tire installation package which include valve stems or TPMS reseal kit and balancing.

 There are so many different scenarios that can cause the tires on your vehicle to wear unevenly or prematurely.
 Figuring out what is causing uneven or premature wear is extremely difficult when you do not know what to look for.

 Our Treadwear Patterns Guide will help you identify what is happening with your tires as well as provide both causes of wear and solutions.
 Keeping your tires properly inflated and regularly rotated can help reduce your chance of uneven or premature wear.

 Center wear is exactly what it sounds like: the tire is worn down in the center.
 There will be tread on the sides of the tire and a smooth, narrow strip of wear around the center of it.
 This is mostly caused by tires that are overinflated.
 When a tire is overinflated, the tire, in essence, bulges out more in the center.
 The tire then rides mostly on that bulge and that bulge wears faster than the sides of the tire.
 Keeping your tires properly inflated can help you to avoid center wear.
 If you aren’t sure what the proper tire pressure is for you, consult your vehicle’s owner’s manual or look inside the driver’s doorjamb of the car where it should be listed.